dripbert/vall/README.md

 # vall
-Very simple shell script for vocab learning
+Very simple bash script for vocab learning

 # Usage
 By default the script reads words from ~/.vall_dict.